pengfei99/Onyxia-Demos/README.md

 It contains three file:

-- [deployment.yaml](custom_app/deployment.yaml) : It runs multiple replicas of our model API and automatically replaces any instances that fail or become unresponsive.
+- [deployment.yaml](custom_app/deployment.yaml) : It runs multiple replicas of our application and automatically replaces any instances that fail or become unresponsive.
-- [service.yaml](custom_app/service.yaml) : It exposes our model API on Pods as a network service.
+- [service.yaml](custom_app/service.yaml) : It exposes our application on Pods as a network service.
 - [ingress.yaml](custom_app/ingress.yaml) : It manages external access to the services via HTTP (e.g. url, ssl, etc.).